 In addition to freight rates, there are several surcharges to consider, including:

-Example Table: Estimated Freight Rates for FCL (Q4 2025)
+Example Table: Estimated Freight Rates for FCL (Q2 2026)

 Note: Rates are indicative and vary based on season, current market conditions, and volume.
-For the most accurate quote, contact Dantful.US International Logistics.
+These are port-to-port base freight rates — surcharges (BAF, CAF, PSS) are additional and typically add $300-$800 per container depending on the route and season.
+For the most accurate all-in quote, contact Dantful.US International Logistics.

 For more information on specific cost examples, visit our resource on the Cost of shipping a pallet from China to Canada.